razorbjc/Maya-Tools-2018/README.md

 # Maya Tools 2018
 <b>INSTALLATION</b>
 <br>These are a collection of Maya Modeling Tools I have written over the years.
-To use, just copy and paste all the text in a script into Maya's script editor (Python Tab) and execute (highlight all and hit 'Alt+Enter').
+To use, just copy and paste all the text the script into Maya's script editor (Python Tab) and execute (highlight all and hit 'Alt+Enter').
 Easy!
 <br><br><br>
 <b>camClipToggle.py</b>
 <br>Increases the clipping plane range of all cameras in the scene to 10cm - 1,000,000cm.
 Clicking again will toggle all cameras back to default range.
 Good for working on environments without needing to manually edit clipping plane values.